 The 2021 SPIA Webinar Series provides an opportunity for the impact assessment community of practice to jointly reflect on methods and approaches to impact assessment.
 Webinars will not only focus on completed work, but many of them will be presentations of work in progress.
-The webinars will take place on the 3rd Wednesday of each month.
+The webinars take place on the 3rd Wednesday of each month, usually around 2 pm CET.
 The topic of each webinar will be announced on this page as well as on Twitter (@cgiarspia).

 Webinar #3: Designing Remote Sensing Techniques for Evaluating Impact of Stress-Tolerant Rice Varieties

-The third webinar of this series will take place on March 17, 2021, at 2.00 pm (Rome time).
-More information to follow.
+The third webinar of this series took place on March 17, 2021, at 2 pm CET.

 Webinar #2: Designing Rigorous Impact Assessments of CGIAR Research